micoli/intellij-php-companion/README.md

 [/]
  ```
 - **useContextualNamespaces**
+  - Are contextual namespaces used?
   - **Default Value**: ``` true ```
 - **useIgnoreFile**
+  - Are ignored files used?
   - **Default Value**: ``` true ```
 <!-- generateDocumentationEnd -->